tursodatabase/libsql/libsql-server/testing/client/ruby/README.md

 # Ruby SQLite client acceptance tests

-These are Ruby SQLite client acceptance tests for the ChiselEdge server.
+These are Ruby SQLite client acceptance tests for the `sqld` server.

 ## Getting Started